 - Drawing up a table might help to curb your Pet’s twitchiness or it might stir him up.
 If he gets too excited to hold still (or aims to take a jump off the table), you could trim while you are both taking a pew on the floorboards.
 As with any salon treatment, the beautician does her thing best by standing up straight.

 Remember not to risk your dog getting injured by doing any shearing close to the eyes or other uncomfortable areas.

 - Head first!
 Start by trimming the hair on your pet's head with the shears.
 Just like at the hairdresser - you can use a comb to pick up the hair to shear it.
 It is safer this way.
 By keeping a comb between your shears and your dog, they won't be tempted to scuffle with each other, and you have a better chance of keeping the trim even.

-- Next, trim the hair on your pet’s back, then his legs and feet.
-Things can get tricky if it is your first time around.
+- Next, trim the hair on your pet's back, then his legs and feet.
+Grooming Cocker Spaniel legs can get tricky if it is your first time around.
 Your shears also have the artistic talent to shape the dangling side-hairs.
 Feel free to test it.

 Using a Pet Clipper for Cocker Spaniel Haircut Styles

 For a finer trim, and to master some of the clipping styles listed below, you will want to use a professional dog clipper.
 There are hundreds of teach-yourself videos that can show you how to groom various dog breeds.
 Some of them are not as helpful as others.
 But, if you want to know all the basics of clipping your Spaniel, the following video provides a great visual guide.
 It demonstrates the technique nicely for you.

 You will notice that the groomer, in this video, uses Cool Care on his clippers.
 This can make a huge difference.